opentracing/specification/specification.md

 - An explicit timestamp.
 If specified, it must fall between the local start and finish time for the span.

 Note that the OpenTracing project documents certain **["standard log keys"](./semantic_conventions.md)** which have prescribed semantic meanings.

+##### An aside: "Logging" in general, and what it means in OpenTracing

+"Logging" is an overloaded term in our industry; one could reasonably argue that all tracing is just a particularly organized form of logging.
+OpenTracing "logs" are really just key:value maps that describe a particular moment within the context of a Span.

+It is not forbidden but also not particularly wise to redirect general-purpose process-level logging into OpenTracing.
+Some of those logs may be relevant to transaction traces, but some may also pertain to process-global state which has no direct relationship to a transaction trace.

+The granularity of Span logs is intended to be finer than typical "info"-style logging in process-level logging frameworks.
+Since tracing systems usually have a smart, all-or-nothing per-trace sampling mechanism, the verbosity within a single trace can be higher than what would be appropriate for a process as a whole — especially when that process contends with high concurrency. |

 #### Set a **baggage** item